RichNicholson/trophy-series/README.md

 5. Click "Add Result"

 **Automatic Calculations:**
-- Positions are calculated by gender automatically
+- **Positions**: Calculated by gender automatically
-- Points: 25 for 1st, 24 for 2nd, down to 0
+- **Points**: 25 for 1st, 24 for 2nd, down to 0
+- **Age Grading**: Calculated automatically if runner has a DOB
-- Ties: Runners with same time get same points, next runner skips positions
+- **Ties**: Runners with same time get same points, next runner skips positions

 ### Viewing Results

 Public users can:
 - View race results by clicking "Race Results"
 - See championship standings at "Championship"
+- See age-graded standings at "Age-Graded"
 - All views separate men and women automatically

 ## Scoring System